Health services to support children and young people with SEN

-Oxford Health Health Visitors are qualified nurses or midwives available to support parents through pregnancy and up until the child is five years old.
+Health visitors are qualified nurses or midwives available to support parents antenatally and up until the child is five years old.
 All children under the age of five in Oxfordshire will be allocated to a local health visiting team.
 Health visitors lead the NHS Healthy Child Programme.

-Health Visitors can provide a link into the services and support available through the local children centres and community groups.
+Health visitors and family nurses can provide a link into the services and support available through health and in the local community.

-They support parents and carers provide the best possible start for your family and can help with immunisations, development checks, feeding difficulties, post-natal depression and anxiety.
+They support parents and carers provide the best possible start for your family and can help with immunisations, development checks, feeding difficulties, sleep, toilet training, post-natal depression and anxiety.